DjPoke/RetroCloner/README.md

 # RetroCloner

+What is RetroCloner ?
-RetroCloner is a tool to create retro games easily, faking Amstrad CPC, C64 or ZX Spectrum graphics.
+RetroCloner is a tool made with lua/löve2d to create retro games easily, faking Amstrad CPC, C64 or ZX Spectrum graphics.

+How to ?